 (Heinrich Kühn, Der Sonnenschirm, 1912; autochrome; press image courtesy of and © ALBERTINA, Wien)

-As such, the Albertina Modern fills a gap with an exhibition on Pictorialism, a movement that treated the camera as canvas and sought to give photography its place in a landscape of innovation and artistic progress.
+As such, the Albertina Modern fills a gap with an exhibition on pictorialism, a movement that treated the camera as canvas and sought to give photography its place in a landscape of artistic innovation and progress.

 Given the times, Vienna inevitably had its pictorialist practitioners too, who participated in an international network of similarly-minded groups and individuals.
 They also shared intellectual space with the progressive art emerging through, for example, Klimt and contemporaries.